-Consumer Confidence in Czech Republic is expected to be 110.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Czech Republic to stand at 107.27 in 12 months time.
-In the long-term, the Czech Republic Consumer Confidence is projected to trend around 110.50 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Czech Republic is expected to be 85.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Consumer Confidence is projected to trend around 102.00 points in 2022 and 105.00 points in 2023, according to our econometric models.